Fly Fishing For Trout: 39 Tips For More Trout

 Changing your flies often can mean more trout.

-Use these 5 tips to help you see your dry flies better.
+Use these five tips to help you see your dry flies better.

 #1.
-See It Land: When I’m guiding, I’m often able to see the fly much better than my clients because I have trained myself to keep my eye on the fly.
-I will often ask them, “do you see your fly on the water”, especially if there are lots of bubbles on the water which makes it tough to locate your fly.
-I will often see the fly but they won’t.
+See It Land: When I’m guiding, I’m often able to see the fly much better than my clients because I have trained myself to keep my eye on the fly in the air.

-My trick is simple, make sure you see the fly land, if you see it land you can focus on the fly and track it.
-If you don’t see it land, trying to find the fly among all the bubbles or natural insects on the river can be near impossible.
+If you want to be able to see your tiny fly on the water, make sure you see the fly land, if you see it land you can focus on the fly and track it.
+If you don’t see it land, trying to find the fly among all the bubbles or natural insects on the river can be nearly impossible.

 #3 Hotspot: The trout see the bottom of your fly when you dry fly fish so adding a hotspot like orange yarn to the top of your fly will help you see the fly and should not affect the trout.